Postgraduate (13 months, 16 months full-time, part-time)

 Intermediate awards: PG Cert, PG Dip

-Please note the Distance Learning version of this course can only be taken as a part time option.
+Please note the Distance Learning version of this course can only be taken part-time and does not include optional modules.

 Course Leader: Dr Sebastian Rasinger.

 Our MA Applied Linguistics and TESOL will help you prepare for many language-learning and teaching-related professions, such as teaching English and other languages (in the UK and abroad), and developing courses, tests, materials or language policy.